Free throw: Awarding free throws

 Free throws are normally taken by the fouled player.
 If a player is injured upon being fouled and cannot shoot free throws; in college, the opposing team's coach may designate any player in the game at the time of the foul to shoot free throws in the place of the injured player; in the NBA, the opposing team designates the player to shoot, and the injured player cannot return unless the foul committed was a flagrant-2, in which case the player's own team also gets to pick the replacement shooter.
 The opposing team chooses a replacement shooter if the player fouled is ejected (such as participating in a fight) before taking their free throws.

 If a player, coach, or team staff (e.g., doctor, statistician) shows poor sportsmanship, which may include arguing with a referee, or commits a technical violation (delay of game, excessive time outs, or when a team has no eligible players remaining after a player has fouled out or subsequently the last player to foul out must re-enter the game, the latter two are NBA rules) that person may get charged with a more serious foul called a technical foul.
 In the NBA and in FIBA, a technical foul results in one free-throw attempt for the other team.
 Under NCAA rules, technical fouls are divided into "Class A" (violent or serious unsportsmanlike conduct) and "Class B" (less egregious violations such as hanging on the rim or delay of game).
 Class A technicals result in two free throws, and Class B technicals result in one.
 At all levels, the opposing team may choose any player who is currently on the court to shoot the free throws and is then awarded possession of the ball after the free throws.
 Since there is no opportunity for a rebound, these free throws are shot with no players on the lane.

 Natisha Heideman shooting free throws after a "reckless closeout" flagrant foul by Courtney Vandersloot in Game 2 of the 2024 WNBA Finals.
 Note, both teams wait for the ball behind the shooter and away from the baseline because of the escalated nature of the foul.

-Finally, if a referee deems a foul extremely aggressive, or that it did not show an attempt to play the ball, the referee can call an even more severe foul, known as an "unsportsmanlike foul" in international and NCAA women's play or a "flagrant foul" in the NBA and NCAA men's basketball.
+Finally, if a referee deems a foul extremely aggressive, or that it did not show an attempt to play the ball, the referee can call an even more severe foul, known as an "unsportsmanlike foul" in international and NCAA women's play or a "flagrant foul" in the (W)NBA and NCAA men's basketball.
 This foul is charged against the player (who, depending on the severity of the offense, can even be ejected), and the opponent gets two free throws and possession of the ball afterward.
 Unlike technical fouls, the player fouled must shoot the awarded free throws.